tibeal/fieloelrmassupdate/FieloPRP/ProductFlexibility.md

 Change page settings for all pages that display product items!

-2.2 On the Invoices landing Page, it is necessary to change the *Products* link (Tools > Products)
+2.2 On the Invoices landing Page, it is necessary to change the *Products* link (Tools > Products).
 In the *Invoice > Landing* page settings, look for the field named *Tools*
 ![image](https://user-images.githubusercontent.com/26011197/30133186-4f5ad0a8-9329-11e7-8819-4a92b11e1ab1.png)
 Change the Action url string to the one corresponding to the new product list.
 See the example below: